 - 1/4 cup (50 mL) Ontario Red Onion, thinly sliced

-In medium heavy-bottomed skillet, heat 1 tbsp (15 mL) of the oil over medium-low heat.
+In large heavy-bottomed skillet, heat 1 tbsp (15 mL) of the oil over medium-low heat.
 Add bacon; cook, stirring frequently, until crisp.
 Remove; drain on paper towels.
 In same skillet add onion; cook until lightly browned, about 3 minutes.
 Add potatoes; cook stirring frequently, until brown and beginning to crisp, about 8 minutes.
 Add apples; cook for 2 to 3 minutes until warm.
 Season with salt and pepper.
 Just before serving add butter; stir in bacon.

 Slaw: In large bowl, stir together vinegar, sugar and salt, until sugar is dissolved.
 Add cabbage, carrot and onion.
 Mix to combine.
 Set aside, stirring every few minutes.
+Garnish with parsley.

 Arrange oven rack 6 to 8-inches (15 to 20 cm) from heat source; set oven to broil.
-Line baking sheet with foil; lightly brush with 2 tsp (10 mL) oil.
+Line baking sheet with foil; lightly brush with 2 tsp (10 mL) of the oil.
 Cut each fillet in half, brush both sides with remaining oil, season with salt and pepper.
 Place skin side up on prepared baking sheet.
 Broil for 5 to 7 minutes until skin is crisp.
 Serve with hash and slaw.

 - PROTEIN: 34 grams